PiotrGrobelak/cs2-memory-game/.ai/tech-stack.md

 - Pinia store for state management
 - LocalStorage for game persistence
 - Web Audio API for audio effects
+- VueUse for reusable composables
+- PixiJS for game rendering

 Testing - A comprehensive suite of tools for various testing types: